maria-korosteleva/GarmentCode/ReadMe.md

 ### Library

-[PyGarment](pypattern) is the core library described in GarmentCode paper.
+[PyGarment](pypattern) is the core library described in the GarmentCode paper.
 It containes the base types (Edge, Panel, Component, Interface, etc.), as well as edge factory and various helpers and operators that help you design sewing patterns.

 ### Examples